Home Mover CIS Mortgages

 It should be fine as long as you can prove it’s the same role, i.e. an electrician (not an electrician and nine months of being a stand-up comedian).

-Can I qualify for a mortgage as a home mover if I’m a CIS worker with bad credit?
+Can you qualify for a home mover mortgage if you have bad credit?

 We don’t care if you have bad credit; we care about your need to find an affordable mortgage.